ambonvik/cimba/docs/tutorial.rst

     fragment.
 It is a custom version of the standard ``assert()`` macro, triggering a hard stop if the condition evaluates to ``false``.
 Our custom asserts come in two flavors, ``cmb_assert_debug()`` and ``cmb_assert_release()``.
-The ``_debug`` assert behaves like the standard one and goes away if the preprosessor symbol ``NDEBUG`` is ``#defined``.
+The ``_debug`` assert behaves like the standard one and goes away if the preprocessor symbol ``NDEBUG`` is ``#defined``.
 The ``_release`` assert is still there, but also goes away if ``NASSERT`` is ``#defined``.